MichaelHogers/xSpreadsheet/inst/examples/99_e2e/README.md

 This example app is for use in end-to-end tests.
+Run `npx playwright test`.